CoderDojoSV/mobile-games/section-02/README.md

 Lastly, when we start the game, we need to make sure our `start()` function hides the unpause button and shows the pause button.

 ## Creating your own mazes

+Now that you've seen the default maze you can have fun creating your own.
+Go to town on the maze just as it is, or create a second maze, then perhaps a third.
+Modify the random code from robotfindskitten to choose a random maze when the game starts.
+If you want the maze to change each time you hit the play again button, you'll need to extract the code from line 204 to 212 into a new for loop that runs at the start of the play function.
+Then you can change the maze between games.

 [corona-source-zip]: https://github.com/nuclearsandwich/speedmaze-corona/archive/master.zip
 [annotated]: http://nuclearsandwich.com/speedmaze-corona/docs/main.html